ItaloScript/axios_swagger/README.md

 # Axios Swagger

-SwaggerAxios is a javascript lib that transform swagger schemas in to axios http requests
+axios_swagger is a javascript lib that transform swagger schemas in to axios http requests

 ## Get Started